 It would prohibit businesses like Tesla from including forced arbitration clauses in their purchase contracts.
 This legislation is critical because it will be applicable on the federal level.
 While California already has several consumer protection laws in place, this legislation will give consumers an added advantage to assert their right to a fair court trial after a dispute occurs.

 How is Tesla’s Arbitration Agreement a Danger to Your Lemon Law Case?

-Unfortunately, arbitration oftentimes ends in getting less-than-desirable results.
+Unfortunately, a Tesla lemon law arbitration case oftentimes ends in getting less-than-desirable results.
 You may not receive the full dollar amount of compensation that you rightfully deserve – or you could lose your lemon law case altogether.
 Arbitrators are not on your side and choosing this option can ruin your chances of having a strong lemon law case.

-Your chances of winning a lemon law case increase significantly when you hire a specialized attorney to handle your claim.
+Your chances of winning increase significantly when you hire a specialized Tesla lemon law lawyer to handle your claim.
 This way – even if you do go to court – you’ve got an expert on your side 100% of the way.
-Your lemon law lawyer will present all of the facts before a judge and jury, and seek out the highest compensation.
+Your Tesla lemon law attorney will present all of the facts before a judge and jury, and seek out the highest compensation.

 Plus, according to the California lemon law, the manufacturer is required to cover all court costs and legal fees if the you win your claim.